D r. H e c t o r Z e n i l

 Short Bio

-In the U.S., he was a visiting scholar at Carnegie Mellon and a member of the NASA Payload team for the Mars Biosatellite project at MIT, where he was in charge of developing the tracking software to study the effects of microgravity on small living organisms.
+In the U.S., he was a visiting scholar at Carnegie Mellon and a member of the NASA Payload team for the Mars Biosatellite project at MIT, where he was in charge of developing the tracking software to study the effects of microgravity on small living organisms

-Also in the U.S., as part of the original Wolfram|Alpha team of about five people (today around 300), based in Boston, working directly with Stephen Wolfram under his Special Project group, he contributed to computational linguistics’ code behind the A.I. engines of Apple’s Siri, Amazon’s Alexa, and other systems that enable these systems to understand and answer contextual factual questions.
-These functions were later introduced as the first official plugin approved by OpenAI for GPT 4 to help reduce LLM hallucinations.
+Also in the U.S., as part of the original Wolfram|Alpha team of about five people (today around 300), based in Boston, working directly with Stephen Wolfram under his Special Project group, he contributed to computational linguistics’ code behind the A.I. engines of Apple’s Siri, and Amazon’s Alexa that enable these systems to understand and answer contextual factual questions later also introduced as the first official Retrieval-augmented generation plugin approved by OpenAI to reduce GPT 4 hallucinations.

 He holds two PhDs, one from Lille 1 France in Computer Science (highest honours) and one from the Sorbonne Paris 1 in Logic and Epistemology (highest honours), a Master’s in Logic and Philosophy from the ENS/Paris 1 (IHPST) and a first-year Master’s (PGCert) degree in Nanotechnology from Oxford University.